MAQuesada/Google-Workspace-Agent/publication/publication.md

 1. **OAuth Consent Flow**: We implemented a streamlined OAuth process that guides users through connecting their Google accounts to the agent.

-2. **Multi-Account Support**: The system can manage multiple Google accounts simultaneously, with the orchestrator intelligently routing operations to the appropriate account based on user preferences or explicit instructions.
+2. **Multi-Account Support**: The system can manage multiple Google accounts simultaneously, with the orchestrator routing operations to the appropriate account based on user preferences or explicit instructions.

 ---